Vehrik/FarOut/Characters/8-Exploration_And_Downtime.md

     Chakra, unable to be used, until the Chakra is emptied by expending Stamina.

-    You may either expend 1 point of Stamina or take a -1 penalty to a Core in order to move the cards in the Upper Chakra into the Play Deck, then shuffle the newly replenished Play Deck.
+    You may either expend 1 point of Stamina or take a -1 penalty to a Capacity in order to move the cards in the Upper Chakra into the Play Deck, then shuffle the newly replenished Play Deck.
+Taking a Penalty to a Capacity `

-    Additionally, you may expend 2 points of Stamina, take a -2 penalty to a Core, or a combination of both in order to place the Upper Chakra on the top of your Play Deck, then resume play *WITHOUT* shuffling the replenished Play Deck.

     You may expend Stamina At Will.
 This means you can do it during your Turn or anyone else's Turn during combat.
-You may choose to not expend Stamina, even in instances where it would lead to death for your Character.

     Some items, spells, narrative events, and environmental hazards Exhaust the Character.
 When Exhausted, before the Creature Attempts another Challenge, all